renovatebot/renovate/docs/usage/getting-started/use-cases.md

 This page describes some common use cases for Renovate, for those who are new and would like to get their heads around the capabilities.

-## Development Dependency Updates
+## Development dependency updates

-The original use case, and still the most popular one, is for developers to automate updating of their development dependencies.
+The original use case, and still the most popular one, is for developers to automate dependency updating in their software projects.

-### Updating of Package Files
+### Updating of package files

 The term "package file" is used to describe files which contain lists of dependencies, managed by a "package manager".
 Example package files include `package.json` (managed by npm or Yarn), `Gemfile` (managed by Bundler), or `go.mod` (managed by `go` modules).